Jeff Clark, Senior Precious Metals Analyst, GoldSilver

-German funds accounted for 35% of total net inflows last year.
-Xetra-Gold alone added 58 tonnes, a 52% increase worth a whopping $2.2 billion.
+German funds accounted for 35 percent of total net inflows in 2017.
+Xetra-Gold alone added 58 tonnes, a 52 percent increase worth a whopping $2.2 billion.

 While not all countries saw this level of growth, it’s clear that many investors see a pressing need to add more gold to their portfolios.
 This once again shows that when fear is high, investors seek the safe haven of gold.

 What is it they see coming?
 There are lots of potential events that would send the gold price sharply higher, including a stock market crash or the fallout from soaring debt levels, but the point is they are buying because they see something coming that gold can insure them against.

 The World Gold Council also recently released an in-depth report titled “Gold 2048”.
 This analysis of the gold market over the next 30 years, which can be downloaded here, points to coming structural changes in global economics, politics and social climate as potential driving factors that will influence gold.

 Among other things, working-age populations in developed countries are declining, other workers are getting replaced by automation, and shifting demographics may lead to a shift in economic power and rising geopolitical uncertainty.
 In other words, the coming three decades are anticipated to be unstable times — and gold has nearly always performed best in times of instability and uncertainty.

 Our friend Nick Laird at Goldchartsrus tracks gold demand from the “Silk Road” countries — China, Russia, India and Turkey.
 You can see from his November 2017 chart that demand from these four nations has exploded over the past 10 years.

 Check out the bottom part of the chart, though — except for three months in 2017, demand was greater than total global production.